 If you don’t have a Research Ethics Coordinator, please email email@example.com.

-Once the review is complete and all concerns have been addressed, your application will be approved for a maximum of one year, and your approval letter will be available for pick-up in the research ethics office.
+Once the review is complete and all concerns have been addressed, your application will be approved for a maximum of one year, and your approval letter will be sent to you via email.